hassan-obeid/tr_b_causal_2020/notebooks/final/_04-tb-testing-your-causal-graph.md

 If one's model for $E \left[ X_1 \mid X_2, Z \right]$ is underfit with respect to $X_2$, then one's test-statistic ($r^2$) will be lower than it should be under accurate specification.
 This leads to lower probability of correctly rejecting the null-hypothesis.

-The last two issues are the converse of the problems and effects above.
+The two overfitting issues below are the converse of the underfitting problems discussed in the last two paragraphs.
 If one's model for $E \left[ X_1 \mid Z \right]$ is overfit, then the reference-distribution of the test statistic will be artificially high.
-This will lead to lower probability of correctly rejecting the null hypothesis of conditional independence.
+This will lead to higher probability of Type-2 error: i.e., lower probability of rejecting the null hypothesis of conditional independence when it is indeed false.
-Likewise, if one's model for $E \left[ X_1 \mid X_2, Z \right]$ is overfit with respect to $X_2$, then one's test-statistic will be artificially high, thus increasing the probability of incorrectly rejecting the null-hypothesis.
+Likewise, if one's model for $E \left[ X_1 \mid X_2, Z \right]$ is overfit to $X_2$, then one's test-statistic will be artificially high, thus increasing the probability of Type-1 error--incorrectly rejecting the null-hypothesis when it is true.

 Visually, the way to think about these four issues is that, relative to using well-specified models for $E \left[ X_1 \mid Z \right]$ and $E \left[ X_1 \mid X_2, Z \right]$:
 - underfitting of $E \left[ X_1 \mid Z \right]$ shifts one's reference distribution to the left, while leaving one's observed test statistic unchanged;